Heating & Cooling Energy Saving Tips

 But before you invest in a new HVAC system, make sure that you have addressed the big air leaks in your house and the duct system.
 Sometimes, these are the real sources of problems rather than your HVAC equipment.

-Here are some more suggestions for saving energy on heating and cooling:
+More tips & tricks for saving energy on your heating & cooling:

 Tune up your HVAC equipment yearly

 Just as a tune-up for your car can improve your gas mileage, a yearly tune-up of your heating and cooling system can improve efficiency and comfort.
 A yearly check up can maintain the HVAC systems well.
 And if any problems are found, they can be easily fixed and the repairs won’t cost much as when it completely breaks down.

 Please call Beaufort Air Conditioning today to discuss ways to save substantial amounts of money on your annual cooling and heating costs!